almeath/DOSBox-SVN-64-bit-for-macOS/README.md

+**This build includes the following patches:**

+- Munt : for MT-32/CM-32L emulation

+- Glide : ready to use with the OpenGlide library for 3dfx graphics "pass-through" support (see my OpenGlide library on Github)

+- 3dfx Voodoo : software emulation of the 3dfx Voodoo graphics card

+- Nuked OPL3 : emulates the Yamaha YMF262/CT1747

+- Memory : increases memory limit to 384mb for use with Windows 9x

+- Large HD : increases hard drive image size limit (seems to work reliable up to 8GB), also useful for Windows 9x

+- CGA monochrome : machine type cga_mono is available, use F11 to cycle through amber, green, white, paper white

 **If you want to build your own copy of DOSBox SVN using this repository, please follow the instructions below.**

 For those unable or unwilling to compile directly, I can provide a pre-built application wrapper: